prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 * [ ] Get consensus on this proposal.
 * [ ] Add `Desc` metadata accessors and metric type storage to `client_golang`, populated by typed constructors while `NewDesc` remains untyped.
 * [ ] Write `semconv/registry.yaml` by hand, package by package.
+* [ ] Add the pinned generation target for `semconv/registry.resolved.json` and its CI freshness check before the first contract test.
 * [ ] Build in-process contract testing with descriptor inventory checks and supplemental collection fixtures for histogram representations and custom-collector types, one package at a time, and run it in CI.
-* [ ] Generate code for one small package and settle the generated API there.
+* [ ] Generate code and documentation for one small package through the same target, extend the freshness check to those outputs, and settle the generated API there.
+* [ ] Verify the generation acceptance checks above and demonstrate reading the first package's artifact by commit SHA; release tags containing the file provide release-version lookup without gating further migration.
 * [ ] Benchmark `.With()` before touching hot paths.
 * [ ] Generate the rest, one pull request per package.
-* [ ] Add the Makefile target and CI check that generated files match the registry.